filko/acharts/README.md

 After obtaining the catalogue, an example configuration can be tested by using `./build/src/acharts examples/genesis.txt`.
 Further documentation is available as a manpage at `./build/doc/acharts.1`.

+acharts only generates geometry of the map, annotated with relevant class and id attributes.
+Those attributes can be referenced in Cascading Style Sheet that is embedded in the output, giving flexibility of usage.